By Jillian Dagley

 This is where I mentally roll my eyes at myself.
 Besides filthy and exhausted, I sit here on day three, a number of things:

 Rachel Danache is running a tight ship, folks.
-Not only has she carefully and efficiently managed every dollar of support that has come to “her babies,” to ensure the children benefit to the utmost, while simultaneously advocating for them legally, she also has created an atmosphere within Rivers of Hope of love and joy and —get this—order.
+Not only has she carefully and efficiently managed every dollar of support that has come to “her babies,” to ensure the children benefit to the utmost, while simultaneously advocating for them legally, she also has created an atmosphere within the home is of love and joy and —get this—order.
 Those children know what is expected of them, whether it’s prayer time (I may have passed out from cuteness overload at this point), eating time, or time for naps (I couldn’t even get my one toddler to nap!).
 More than anything they know they are loved.
 Loved by Rachel.
 Loved by their nannies.
 Loved by their sponsors.
 And, above all, loved by their Lord.